 When is a Service Part Data Set Not a Service Part Data Set?

 It was, in fact, the case that I had a forecast dataset with a large number of alternate sales histories.
 This was not a service parts data set, but it looked like a service parts data set because the company in question had performed so much product proliferation.
 They did not prune its low-selling items.
 This is a topic I want to cover in a future article, how out of control marketing is leading to more and more data sets that look like they are service parts data sets when they aren’t.

 Getting the Forecasting Timing Terminology Correct

-To begin, I wanted to draw a distinction between the following forecast timings before we get into this topic in depth.
+To begin, I wanted to distinguish the following forecast timings before we get into this topic in depth.

 These are the most important timings in demand planning:

 |1||The Forecast Generation Frequency||This is how frequently the statistical forecast is generated.|

 |2||Forecast Horizon||This is how far into the future the forecast is generated.|

 |3||Forecast Planning Bucket||This is the increment of time for which forecasts are generated.
 This is most common in daily, weekly, or monthly buckets.
 In most cases, the planning bucket corresponds to the forecast generation frequency.
 Thus, you would generate weekly forecasts each week, monthly forecasts each month, etc. However, this is not essential.
 The planning bucket could be longer or shorter than the forecast generation frequency.|

 For this article, we will only be discussing the last timing, the planning bucket.
 We will not cover the first two timings except where we need to explain when these other timings are incorrectly commingled with the planning bucket timing.
 In my experience, planning timings are some of the most confusing aspects of the subject.
 For instance, what does the term” weekly forecasting” even mean?
 I could be referring to the “Forecast Generation Frequency,” or to the “Forecast Planning Bucket.”